Lambda-3/Indra/README.md

 }
 ```

-# Translated Word Embeddins and Semantic Similarity
+# Translated Word Embeddings and Semantic Similarity

-For translated word embeddins and translated semantic similarity, append "/mt" in the endpoint address and submit the same paylod.
+For translated word embeddings and translated semantic similarity, append "/mt" in the endpoint address and submit the same paylod.

 # Usage